redcentre/Carbon.Example.Notebooks-Python/README.md

 ### :blue_book: 01 Simple Report

-Converts two arrays of data into a cross-tabulation dataframe through the service endpoint that has been customised for the simplest possible use by Python clients.
+Converts two arrays of static data into a cross-tabulation dataframe through the service endpoint that has been customised for the simplest possible use by Python clients.

-### :blue_book: 02 Classical Call Pattern
+### :blue_book: 02 Cloud Job Report

-Makes a series of calls to the web service using the classical usage pattern of Login &#x25ba; Open Job &#x25ba; Generate Report &#x25ba; Close Job &#x25ba; Logoff.
-This pattern is not customised for Python clients, it is the *classic* sequence of service calls that can be made from any client language or platform.
+Generates a dataframe report using data that is stored in a public cloud job.

+### :blue_book: 03 SPSS to Heat Map Chart

+A sophisticated example of how SPSS (.sav) file can be transformed into a cross-tabulation report and presented as an attractive colour-coded heat map chart.

 [dotnet]: https://en.wikipedia.org/wiki/.NET
 [rcs]: https://www.redcentresoftware.com/